bunnytrack/UScriptAutoCompileAndUpload/readme.md

 * Dizzy

 ## Description
-A shell script which automates the following steps:
+An automation script for UnrealScript development which performs the following steps:
 1. Compiles the last-modified UScript project in your UT directory
 2. Uploads the resulting compiled .u file via ssh to a remote UT server
 3. Restarts the remote instance of UT
 4. Launches a local copy of UT for play-testing

-Designed to make UT mod-making/testing more efficient.
+Designed to make UScript development more efficient.

 ## Prerequisites
 Written for use via Cygwin or Cygwin Portable on Windows.